Alamofire/Alamofire/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@goKarumi-blue.svg?style=flat)](http://twitter.com/goKarumi)

 Alamofire+Result is a Fork of Alamofire an HTTP networking library written in Swift with the combination of antitypical/Result to be handle network result in a functional way.

+**Disclaimer: This is a fork or [Alamofire](https://github.com/Alamofire/Alamofire) using [antitypical/Result](https://github.com/antitypical/Result) insteand of [Alamofire result](https://github.com/Alamofire/Alamofire/blob/master/Source/Result.swift).
+Before opening any issues be sure to check Alamofire repository first.**

 ## Features